fiixlabs/node-JS-meter-reading-handler/README.md

 9 LICENSING
 -----------

-Maintenance Assistant Labs Automated Meter Reading File Handler uses the bundled package of the Maintenance Assistant CMMS client for JavaScript which is available under the Apache License 2.0.
+The Automated Meter Reading File Handler uses the bundled package of the Fiix client for JavaScript which is available under the Apache License 2.0.
 For more information, see the files:

 &nbsp;&nbsp;&nbsp;[LICENSE.txt][licensetxt]
 &nbsp;&nbsp;&nbsp;[NOTICE.txt][noticetxt]